bluedragonsecurity/sheaf_uaf/README.md

 >while some exploits may work in 1 try.
 I have prepared the vmlinux for testing, you can use the vmlinux.
 >
 >
 >To test, insmod the lkm then run the exploit (unless the real world exploits).
-Tested and works good for lubuntu 26 with linux kernel 7.0 (custom build, mitigation level is similar to lubuntu 26 with standard mitigation where kaslr on and kptr_restrict = 2).
+Tested and works good for lubuntu 26 with linux kernel 7.0 (custom build, mitigation level is similar to lubuntu 26 with standard mitigation where kaslr on and kptr_restrict = 2).  vmlinux-7.0.tar.xz -> use this one.
 >
 >For real world exploits, some exploit might need a specific requirements and some of the exploits might need more than 1 try to succeed or might need
 >a long time to succeed.